Whales and Dolphins in Auckland to Look Out For

 3. Common Dolphin

-Much smaller than their bottlenose relatives, the common dolphins reach only 2-metres long.
+Much smaller than their bottlenose relatives, the common dolphins reach only 2 metres (6.6 feet) long.
 Common dolphins have impressed the scientific community by being able to cooperate when hunting prey making them one of the most effective hunters of their family.

 Scientific name: Delphinus delphis